garagehive/garagehive.github.io/docs/trial-quick-start-guide.md

 title: Trial Quick Start Guide
 ---

-#   How to Navigate Your Garage Hive Trial.
+#   Trial Quick Start Guide

 These training modules are designed to train you on the basic processes in Garage Hive.
 Whilst these are great for reference and self-learning, don't forget that the team are here to help.